 You can express your wishes about CPR in an advance directive, but in an emergency, this document may not be available.
 And even if emergency responders had access to your advance directive, they probably wouldn't take the time to read it.

 As a result, first responders who rush to help someone who has collapsed typically don't know anything about the person's preferences for treatment.
 They simply do everything they can.
 The same is true for emergency room staff.
 The result can be extremely invasive procedures such as intubation and ventilation and CPR.

+Why might someone want a DNR order?
+CPR can save lives, but success rates (especially outside of hospitals) are not high.
+CPR can also cause significant complications.
 Typically, people consider a DNR if they have a terminal illness or are at a high risk for cardiac or respiratory arrest.
-In the words of the Texas law authorizing DNR orders, the document serves allow a person “to forgo resuscitation attempts and … have a natural death with peace and dignity.”
+In the words of the Texas law authorizing DNR orders, the document serves allow a person "to forgo resuscitation attempts and … have a natural death with peace and dignity."

 You can revoke a DNR order at any time.

 A prehospital DNR order is generally a simple, one-page document; you don't need a lawyer to prepare it.
 You do, however, need to talk to your physician, who will sign your DNR.
 In some states, adult witnesses or a notary public must also watch you sign the order.

 Many states have their own forms; in others, the form can be written out.
 Your doctor should be able to provide the paperwork.
 You can find many states' forms (Illinois, New York, and Texas, for example) online at the state health department's website.

 Be sure to follow whatever rules your state imposes—for example, in Florida, a DNR must be printed out on yellow paper.
 If it's not, it's not legally valid and emergency medical services providers don't have to honor it.
 If you move to another state (or spend significant time there), get a DNR order that complies with state law.